samplchallenges/SAMPL-league/examples/README.md

 # Introduction to SAMPL Containerized Methods

 ### Purpose:
 In [SAMPL4](https://link.springer.com/article/10.1007%2Fs10822-013-9702-2), we learned that human knowledge can be a key factor influencing the success of a computational drug discovery method.
-To work around this discovery, we are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention.
+To work around this finding, we are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention.
 To accomplish this, we will use containerized [Docker](https://www.docker.com/resources/what-container) methods.

 The following tutorial is meant to teach the basics of building a simple docking pose prediction container using Python code and command line programs (specifically, Autodock Vina and MGL Tools).